FarronF/limerick-council-meetings/meetings/2020/12/16-Virtual Home and Social Development Strategic Policy Committee Meeting/Minutes - Home and Social Development Strategic Policy Committee Meeting - 22nd October 2020.md

  Ms. McElligott queried the timeframe of AHB tendering and that there are concerns

 around delays with AHBs.
+Ms. Newell said that we will be looking at a small number
+---
-Ms. Newell said that we will be looking at a small number--- of sites for first tranche and it is a pilot to see if there is an appetite in the AHB sector
+of sites for first tranche and it is a pilot to see if there is an appetite in the AHB sector

 for the sites that LCCC have.
 We can only tell from their performance if it can be